-Research has shown that people receiving effective treatment for a mental illness are no more violent or dangerous than the rest of the population.
-People with a mental illness are more likely to harm themselves – or to be harmed – than they are to hurt other people.
-A person with schizophrenia is far more likely to die by suicide than they are to harm someone else.
+Mental illness can sometimes be associated with aggressive or violent behavior.
+But people living with a mental illness and receiving effective treatment are no more violent or dangerous than the rest of the population.
+People living with a mental illness are more likely to harm themselves – or to be harmed – than they are to hurt other people.

 Mental illness and violence